HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 )
 }}

 For most cases, 95.23% in desktop and 94.34% in mobile, websites that have a manifest are JSON parseable.
 This indicates that almost all web apps that use the manifest are correctly formed.
 This does not indicate completeness or minimum availability of certain fields that would contribute to the installation of the web app.
+As a matter of fact, there is currently no required properties for the Manifest file.
+Am empty file technically is a valid Manifest file.

 ### Manifest Properties and Installability criteria